abhishekarya1/manifest-cv/README.md

 This is my resume template made in LaTeX.
-Based on [Jake's Resume](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs) and modified using Windsurf AI.
+Based on [Jake's Resume](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs) and modified using Windsurf AI, also inspired by [this](https://www.overleaf.com/latex/templates/jakes-resume-anonymous/cstpnrbkhndn) a little.

 ## Build
 Install [MiKTeX](https://miktex.org/) for `latexmk` to be available.